c0991100247/OJT_RaspberryPi/README.md

 - troubleshooting: reboot the Raspberry Pi, or format it and install again

 ## setup Raspberry Pi from terminal
-- from terminal, call menu by
+- from terminal, call menu by "SuperUser Do" command
 ```
 sudo raspi-config
 ```